Four-Coalition

+Member parties

+History

-The 4K was formed after the creation of the Opposition Agreement by the Czech Social Democratic Party and Civic Democratic Party in the aftermath of the 1998 election to the Chamber of Deputies.
-The coalition aimed to provide 'real opposition' to the government.
-The parties first participated together in the 1998 Senate election, achieving considerable success and winning 13 of the 27 seats up for election.
+The 4K was formed after the Opposition Agreement between the Czech Social Democratic Party and Civic Democratic Party (ODS), in the aftermath of the 1998 legislative election.
+The coalition said it aimed to provide 'real opposition' to the government.
+The parties first participated together in the 1998 Senate election, winning 13 of the 27 seats up for election.

-The coalition formalised and centralised, with the merger of the US and DEU to form Freedom Union – Democratic Union (US-DEU) reducing the number of parties to three.
-However, the overbearing size of the KDU–ČSL – significantly larger than the others – lent instability to the coalition, as KDU–ČSL members used the coalition to further their intra-party factions.
-The KDU–ČSL put pressure on the ODA to further consolidate, either reforming its long-standing debts or merging with the US-DEU.
-The ODA refused, and withdrew from the Four-Coalition as a result.
+The coalition formalised and centralised, with the merger of US and DEU to form the Freedom Union – Democratic Union (US-DEU) reducing the number of parties to three.
+However, the overbearing size of the KDU–ČSL – significantly larger than the others – lent instability to the coalition, as KDU–ČSL members used the coalition to promote their intra-party factions.
+KDU–ČSL put pressure on ODA to consolidate further, either reforming its long-standing debts or merging with US-DEU.
+ODA refused, and withdrew from the Four-Coalition as a result.

-In the 2002 election to the Chamber, the KDU–ČSL and US-DEU ran on a looser joint ticket called 'Coalition' (Koalice), and won 31 seats and 14% of the vote—down from the combined 39 seats and 19% of votes in the 1998 election.
+In the 2002 legislative election, KDU–ČSL and US-DEU ran on a looser joint ticket called Coalition (Koalice), and won 31 seats with 14% of the vote—down from the combined 39 seats and 19% of votes in the 1998 election.